Veskel01/nest-up-fastest-validator/README.md

 }
 ```

-Of coures you can configure `FastestValidatorPipe` options:
+Of course you can can configure `FastestValidatorPipe` options:

 ```typescript
 @UsePipes(